aarchbold/static-site-seed/README.md

 * /src/js/app - marketing site specific JavaScript files.
 * /src/sass - raw sass/css files

-Note: images and videos are stored in the compiled site static directory.
+Assets like images, videos, fonts, etc are stored in the compiled site static directory.
 * /site/static - compiled css, js, and static images and video files

 The files you want to deploy will be built and stored here: